 Complex and longer repair time

 When a car needs more time in the garage for repairs due to its complexity then that car could get a high group rating.
 A car with more parts in transmission and powertrain may take longer to repair.
-It may be difficult to get replacement parts for certain cars when you compare to other cars.
+It may be difficult to get replacement parts for certain cars when you compare them to other cars.
 This would prolong the claims process and increase the costs that place that car in a higher group class.

 Value of new cars